-Especially for you ladies out there, it is essential to find a realistic traveling bag.
+Especially for you ladies out there, it is essential to find a realistic travelling bag.
 This is usually one you can string across your shoulder to keep it safe.
 It’s a lot harder for people to take if the bag is around you!
 It’s always good to wear your bag to the front of you as sometimes people cut the straps, but you will notice it a lot more at the front if it becomes loose.
 The smaller the bag the easier it is to keep safe too.
-Another good option is a bump (which is also suitable for you gentlemen out there), however this does make you stand out as a tourist.
+Another good option is a bump (which is also suitable for you gentlemen out there), however, this does make you stand out as a tourist.
 On the other hand, it is the safest place for your wallet.
 I can not stress enough not to put anything in your back pockets, it is the fastest way to loose something or have it stolen.
-Also it is best to leave your passport somewhere safe like a locker or in a safe in your room.
+Also, it is best to leave your passport somewhere safe like a locker or in a safe in your room.

-To save on space in your cabin bag on the flight or to help make your checked in luggage lighter it is always handy to wear your heaviest clothing, such as jeans and jumper etc. You can always change them, if need be, when you land.
+To save on space in your cabin bag on the flight or to help make your checked in luggage lighter it is always handy to wear your heaviest clothing, such as jeans and jumper etc. You can always change them if need be when you land.
 This will help to save space on the flight and will mean that you’re not asked to take anything out of your bag/case if you’re over the limit.